medecins-du-monde/monitool/README.md

 We assume in this manual than:

 - Your virtual machine is reachable at `monitool.yourorganization.com`.
-- You are using a debian base distribution.
+- You are using a debian based distribution.
 - Your name is "John Doe" (please, do not leave default password).

+Also
+- You must have a working firewall that does not accept incoming connections to
+	- CouchDB (port: 5984)
+	- Monitool (port: 8000)

 ### Installing NodeJS